 Whilst elaborate Iftar buffet spreads have become the norm in Abu Dhabi for breaking the fast during Ramadan, the lesser-known tradition of Suhoor is becoming a big deal in the capital for Abu Dhabi foodies.

-No sooner have restaurants cleared the plates from Iftar gatherings than the tables are reset and doors open for a long and relaxed evening of drinks and dining.
+No sooner have restaurants cleared the plates from Iftar gatherings than the tables reset and doors open for a long, relaxed evening of drinks and dining.

 After a quiet couple of COVID-affected years for Abu Dhabi dining, Suhoor is back in style for Ramadan 1443 (2022).
 Here are the top 8 Abu Dhabi Suhoors we recommend you try for a unique and ambient experience this Ramadan.